 People often shy away from asking questions for fear of judgment or because they don’t want to seem dumb for their lack of knowledge.
 In a class or training session, you might apologize for asking for further clarifications because you feel as if you are slowing down the rest of the group or wasting time.

-But asking questions is the only way to understand what you don’t know, and you should never apologize for wanting to learn more.
+But asking questions is the only way to learn and understand what you don’t know, and thus it is one of the things you should never apologize for.

 - Following your dreams